awsdocs/aws-iot-greengrass-v2-developer-guide/doc_source/import-lambda-function-cli.md

       ```

    1. Add each component dependency to the map\.
 Specify the component name as the key and specify an object with the following parameters:
-      + `versionRequirement` – The semantic version constraint that identifies the compatible versions of the component dependency\.
+      + `versionRequirement` – The npm\-style semantic version constraint that identifies the compatible versions of the component dependency\.
 You can specify a single version or a range of versions\.
 For more information about semantic version constraints, see the [npm semver calculator](https://semver.npmjs.com/)\.
       + `dependencyType` – \(Optional\) The type of the dependency\.
 Choose from the following:
         + `SOFT` – The Lambda function component doesn't restart if the dependency changes state\.
         + `HARD` – The Lambda function component restarts if the dependency changes state\.